Below are answers to the Budget and Planning Office's most commonly asked questions.

 Generally, funds are not transferred from a payroll account to a non-payroll ledger.
 Transfers of funds in travel, operating expenses, and equipment are under each department's control.
 All full-time professional, classified, and fringe benefits are controlled by the Budget Office, and a request to use those funds must be approved before a budget transfer can be processed

 - A state account is funded by the state appropriation authorized by the legislature; accounts in fund 128 are state accounts.

 - A non-state account is funded by cash generated by sales, service, lab fees, other student fees, workshops, or similar sources of revenue.

-- Assess and evaluate results and measures of prior fiscal year
+- Assess and evaluate results and measures of the prior fiscal year

-- Affirm purpose and set new objectives for next fiscal year
+- Affirm purpose and set new objectives for the next fiscal year

-- Create work plan to accomplish objectives for next fiscal year
+- Create a work plan to accomplish objectives for the next fiscal year

 - Prioritize requests (personnel versus non-personnel)